Why YMYL Content is Especially Important for Financial & Healthcare Industries

 Expertise

-A NerdWallet article titled “5 Pieces of Investment Advice” has an author bio that provides background information on the writer and where their pieces have been published, showing her work has appeared in high-volume, credible sources.
-There is also a link to learn more about her background proving her expertise in the topic.
+For example, a NerdWallet article titled “5 Pieces of Investment Advice” has an author bio that provides background information on the writer and where their pieces have been published, showing that her work has appeared in high-volume, credible sources.
+There is also a link to learn more about her background, proving her expertise in the topic.

 Authoritativeness